MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

 ### Using Azure OpenAI client library for .NET

-Add to your project the [Azure OpenAI client library for .NET](https://www.nuget.org/packages/Azure.AI.OpenAI/) using NuGet:
+Add the [Azure OpenAI client library for .NET](https://www.nuget.org/packages/Azure.AI.OpenAI/) to your project using NuGet:

 ```bash
 dotnet add {project_name} package Azure.AI.OpenAI --version 1.0.0-beta.17
 ```

-Add a C# file called **OverridePolicy.cs** to your project and copy-and-paste the following code:
+Add a C# file called **OverridePolicy.cs** to your project and paste the following code:

 ```csharp
 // OverridePolicy.cs